-- 1. Three years with (1) 20% of the Awarded Shares shall be vested on 28 December 2023; (2) 30% of the Awarded Shares shall be vested on 28 December 2024; and (3) 50% of the Awarded Shares shall be vested on 28 December 2025 subject to the terms of the Share Award Plan and upon satisfaction of the vesting conditions/performance targets of continuous performance in his role as non-executive Director and discharge his role of governance during the vesting period. - 2.
-Three years with (1) 20% of the Awarded Shares shall be vested on 28 December 2023; (2) 30% of the Awarded Shares shall be vested on 28 December 2024; and (3) 50% of the Awarded Shares shall be vested on 28 December 2025 subject to the terms of the Share Award Plan and upon satisfaction of the vesting conditions/performance targets of continuing to the contribution to the Group's business and passing the annual appraisal during the vesting period. - 3.
-Three years with (1) 20% of the Awarded Shares shall be vested on 28 December 2023; (2) 30% of the Awarded Shares shall be vested on 28 December 2024; and (3) 50% of the Awarded Shares shall be vested on 28 December 2025 subject to the terms of the Share Award Plan and upon satisfaction of the vesting conditions/performance targets of the passing of an annual appraisal during the vesting period to be carried out by the head of the department in which the Non-connected Awardee is employed. - 4.
-Three years with (1) 20% of the Awarded Shares have been vested on 30 November 2022; (2) 30% of the Awarded Shares shall be vested on 30 November 2023; and (3) 50% of the Awarded Shares shall be vested on 30 November 2024 subject to the terms of the Share Award Plan and upon satisfaction of the vesting conditions/performance targets of the passing of an annual appraisal during the vesting period to be carried out by the head of the department in which the Non-connected Awardee is employed.
+- 3. Three years with (1) 20% of the Awarded Shares were vested on 28 December 2023; (2) 30% of the Awarded Shares were vested on 28 December 2024; and (3) 50% of the Awarded Shares shall be vested on 28 December 2025 subject to the terms of the Share Award Plan and upon satisfaction of the vesting conditions/performance targets of the passing of an annual appraisal during the vesting period to be carried out by the head of the department in which the Nonconnected Awardee is employed. - 4.
+Three years with (1) 20% of the Awarded Shares were vested on 30 November 2022; (2) 30% of the Awarded Shares were vested on 30 November 2023; and (3) 50% of the Awarded Shares were vested on 30 November 2024 subject to the terms of the Share Award Plan and upon satisfaction of the vesting conditions/performance targets of the passing of an annual appraisal during the vesting period to be carried out by the head of the department in which the Non-connected Awardee is employed.